D-TACQ/acq400_hapi/test_apps/README_WAVEDROM.md

 Notice that instead of increasing by 100 again (to 210), we increase by 300 (to 410) where the second pipe is located.

+## Combining single channel STL files

+The script can also be used to combine single channel STL files into a single STL file to be loaded to the acq400 series digital output device.
+Here is a simple example of combining three single channel STL files into a single STL file which could be loaded to the device:

+### Single channel STL files:

+In this example these STL files are saved to disk so the script can pick them up:

+ta.stl:

+    0 0
+    100 1
+    110 0

+tb.stl:

+    0 0
+    200 1
+    210 0
+    400 1
+    410 0

+and tc.stl:

+    0 0
+    100 1
+    110 0
+    1000 1
+    1010 0

+### Command to combine the files:

+To combine the files we can use the following command:

+    python3 wd_load.py --input_file="./wd.json" --breaks="100,300" --stl=d0=ta.stl,d1=tb.stl,d2=tc.stl

+This will then output the following:

+    0 0x0
+    100 0x5
+    110 0x0
+    200 0x2
+    210 0x0
+    400 0x2
+    410 0x0
+    1000 0x4
+    1010 0x0

+Which is the correct composite STL from the combination of the three waves above.
+The STL is also saved to disk.
+The name of the output file can be configured from the command line using the --output_file parameter.